Ren Xinmin: Career

 After the Second World War, Ren read a book authored by Qian that roused his interest in rocket science.
 When he returned to China in 1949, he arrived in Nanjing and was offered a research fellowship until 1952, when he left for Harbin.
 In those three years, Ren and his colleagues attempted to launch a tiny rocket, though experimentation was never completed.

 Despite Ren's specialisation in mechanical engineering, he was appointed as the director of rocket teaching and research section to teach the solid-propellant rocket course at the Institute of Military Engineering.

 Ren was then recruited by the Fifth Academy of the Ministry of Defence in 1956.
 His first task was incorporating the design and technology to replicate the R-2 rocket with the assistance of Soviet experts.
 Dongfeng 1, a licensed version of the R-2 with limited maximum range, was launched smoothly in 1960.
 Ren was appointed as the chief designer and helped develop the Dongfeng 2, a medium-range rocket, in 1961.

 A colleague recalled, in a 2014 documentary, Ren leading a successful five-day march in 1967 in the cold western desert seeking a downed test rocket as one anecdote from his long career.

 Ren served as Vice Minister of the Seventh Ministry of Machine Building from 1975 until 1982, when he was moved to the Ministry of Aerospace Industry.
 There, the 331 Project, to build and launch a communication satellite, was successfully implemented.
 Ren was in charge of its five sections as chief engineer and was nicknamed the "Chief Chief Engineer (总总师)".

 Ren's insistence on applying LOX/LH2 rocket engines led to the success of the Long March 3 in 1984, even though he had suffered numerous failures, and then faced the resulting backlash.
-He had also been a dedicated promoter of China's manned spaceflight and space station projects since the 1980s.
+He had also been a dedicated promoter of China's crewed spaceflight and space station projects since the 1980s.